See past sermon videos See entire service videos

 Nursery care is available during worship in Lower Hall Room One for infants through 5 year-olds.

-Kindergarten through 4th grade begin their morning in the sanctuary for the first twenty minutes or so of worship and then will be sung to their Religious Education classes.
+Kindergarten through 7th grade begin their morning in the sanctuary for the first twenty minutes or so of worship and then will be sung to the parlor for children’s worship with Rev. Susan.

 5th through 7th grade begin their morning in their classrooms.